 What Are the Benefits of Doing Pull-ups?

 The pull-up is considered an advanced exercise.
 It is more challenging than chin-ups, but you will notice a stark difference in your strength and posture if you include this regularly in your routine.
-Some perks you may get when you regularly do pull-ups are (5):
+Some perks you may get when you regularly do pull-ups are:

 Build Strong Shoulders and Arms

-If you want to improve strength in your shoulders and forearms, consider including pull-ups in your exercise routine.
+If you want to improve the strength of your shoulders and forearms, consider adding pull-ups to your exercise routine.
 It may take a lot of work to perform the full pull-up initially.
-If that is the case, seek assistance or perform progressions as you build your strength to complete the movement.
+If that is the case, seek assistance or perform progressions as you build your strength to complete the movement (5).

 Betterme will keep you laser-focused on your weight loss journey!
 Nutrient-packed meal plans, fat-blasting workouts, galvanizing challenges and much more.
 Try using the app and see for yourself!